Old men in suits direct young soldiers toward war from the comfort of their chairs while bombs fall in the distance.

 Under Natural Law, the question is simple: was a theft of life taking place?
 The answer does not require a UN resolution.
 It requires honesty.

-The soldier is not the first perpetrator.
-The soldier is the first victim.
-The men who initiate the violence, who sign the orders, who draw the strike radius maps from climate-controlled rooms, they are the perpetrators.
+Within this framework, the officials and planners who authorize and direct such violence bear primary moral responsibility.
 The soldier is the weapon.
 And a human being used as a weapon against their will is not a warrior.
 They are a slave.

 IV.
 Theft of Wellbeing: Assault